-Add authentication challenge headers to the outgoing request in tdata.
-Application may specify its customized nonce and opaque for the challenge, or can leave the value to NULL to make the function fills them in with random characters.
+Add authentication challenge headers to the outgoing response in tdata.
+If qop is specified, then it will be put in the challenge.
+Application may also specify its customized nonce and opaque for the challenge, or can leave the value to NULL to make the function fills them in with random characters.